-Relocating the existing toilets south of Tomakin Road to a more central location is a key move of the Structure Plan.
+Relocating the existing toilets south of Tomakin Road to a more central location has been a key move.
 This key move directly addresses feedback heard from the community about making toilets safe and accessible.
-In particular, this location is desired by many in the community.
-The plan proposes a small toilet block in John Street Reserve serving visitors, the community and local businesses.
-It's recommended that the toilet aligns with the architectural character throughout the Mogo Village and is designed to incorporate sustainable building practices such as:
+An amenities block is proposed north of Charles Street carpark and integrated with the Hub.
+The amenities block becomes so much more than a 'toilet' and can be architecturally designed to be highly functional, aesthetically pleasing and incorporating sustainable building practices such as: